PVC Elbow

 Drain-Waste-Vent (DWV) Systems

-In DWV systems, elbows are used to route drain pipes from fixtures (sinks, toilets, showers) to the main sewer line.
-The choice of elbow is critical here.
-As mentioned, long-sweep 90-degree elbow are standard for transitioning from horizontal to vertical runs to prevent solids from getting stuck.
-A sharp 90 degree elbow PVC should never be used on its side in a horizontal drainage line, as it can easily cause a blockage.
-Instead, two 45-degree elbows are used to create a smoother, more gradual turn.
+PVC Elbows are used to route drain pipes from fixtures (sinks, toilets, showers) to the main sewer line.
+It is difficult to choose the right PVC Elbow Size.
+The 90 degree elbows are standard for transitioning from horizontal to vertical runs to prevent solids from getting stuck.
+A sharp 90 degree elbow pvc should not be used in a horizontal line because it can easily cause a blockage.
+Instead, two 45 degree elbows can create a smoother and more gradual turn.

 Water Supply Systems